-If we are unable to anticipate product trends and consumer preferences and successfully develop and introduce new products, we may not be able to maintain or increase our revenue and profits.
+If we are unable to anticipate products, we may not be able to maintain or increase our revenue and profits.

 Our success depends on our ability to identify, originate, and define product trends within the footwear and apparel industry, as well as to anticipate, gauge, and react to changing consumer preferences in a timely manner.
-However, lead times for many of our products, including due to global supply chain interruptions, may make it more difficult for us to respond rapidly to new or changing product trends or consumer preferences.
+However, lead times for many of our products may make it more difficult for us to respond rapidly to new or changing product trends or consumer preferences.
 For example, our lead times may be longer due to our preference for ocean shipping and other more sustainable supply chain practices to reduce carbon emissions, which may take longer and be more expensive than less sustainable alternatives.
 If we are unable to introduce new products in a timely manner, or our new products are not accepted by our customers, our competitors may introduce similar products in a more timely fashion, which could hurt our goal to be viewed as a leader in comfortable and sustainable footwear and apparel.
 All of our products are subject to changing consumer preferences regarding footwear and apparel, generally, and sustainable footwear and apparel, specifically, that cannot be predicted with certainty.
 Our new products may not receive consumer acceptance as consumer preferences could shift rapidly to different types of styles and our future success depends in part on our ability to anticipate and respond to these changes.
-For example, during the COVID-19 pandemic, there has been a shift of consumer preferences to more casual and informal apparel and footwear as greater numbers of consumers have shifted to working remotely from home.
+For example, during the COVID-19 pandemic, there was a shift of consumer preferences to more casual and informal apparel and footwear as greater numbers of consumers have shifted to working remotely from home.
 In addition, our experience in anticipating consumer preferences in one category, such as footwear, may not help us predict or anticipate consumer preferences in other new categories, such as apparel.
 For example, we did not successfully anticipate customer demand and preferences in designing and launching certain of our first-generation apparel products.
-As a result, demand for such products has failed to meet our expectations and, in the second quarter of 2022, we determined that we needed to adjust our overall apparel strategy and recognized an \$11.6 million non-cash inventory write-down in our condensed consolidated statements of operations and comprehensive loss, primarily related to these certain first-generation apparel products.
-If we fail to anticipate accurately and respond to trends and shifts in consumer preferences, we could experience lower sales, excess inventories, inventory write-offs or write-downs, or lower profit margins, any of which could have an adverse effect on our results of operations and financial condition.
+As a result, demand for such products failed to meet our expectations and, in the second quarter of 2022, we determined that we needed to adjust our overall apparel strategy and discontinue the product line.
+During 2022, we recognized a non-cash inventory write-down in our consolidated statements of operations and comprehensive loss, primarily related to these certain first-generation apparel products.
+If we fail to anticipate accurately and respond to trends and shifts in consumer preferences, we could experience lower sales, excess inventories, or lower profit margins, any of which could have an adverse effect on our results of operations and financial condition.